Documentation Index

 MPEG Motion Pictures Experts Group.
 A source of audio and video reduced bit rate codecs and other standards for audio and video.

 NGA Next Generation Audio.
 Capability to have more than 5.1 audio channels.
-Also, immersive audio.
+Immersive audio is part of NGA but NGA is much more than immersive.

 NMOS Networked Media Open Specification.
-A group that creates specifications for media professionals using networked media.
-The group does not create standards.
-The specifications may or may not be used as the basis of standards created by SMPTE, EBU, AES, or other standards bodies.
-The NMOS standards IS-04 and IS-05 are being implemented by several manufacturers in the media space because of the utility of the specifications.
+AMWA, Advanced Media Workflow Association is a group that creates specifications for media professionals using networked media.
+These are not standards.
+Specifications like this may or may not be used as the basis of standards written by SMPTE, EBU, AES, or other standards bodies.
+Even though NMOS is not a national or international Standard, the NMOS standards IS-04 and IS-05 are being implemented by several manufacturers in the media space because of the utility of the specifications.

 IS-04 NMOS Discovery and Registration Specification